jqwik-team/jqwik/docs/user-guide.md

 ### Check Invariants

-We can also add an invariant to our sequence checking property like that:
+We can also add invariants to our sequence checking property:

 ```java
 @Property